 MLConnect is building its 100 percent fiber network in phases as MLEC works on its smart grid capabilities in each county.
 The plan will have crews working in multiple counties at one time, so not all homes/businesses will be eligible for broadband service at the same time.

 Our goal is to complete construction in all five counties by the end of 2022.
-Of course with the amount of interest, in-home and in-business installations will take a bit longer.
+Of course, with the amount of interest, weather, COVID-19, and other variables, in-home/business installations will take a bit longer.

-Phase I (in and around the cities) construction is finished and in-home/business installations are ongoing.
+Phase 1 (in and around the cities) construction is finished and in-home/business installations are ongoing.

 MLEC and MLConnect are committed to making broadband an option for ALL - yes all - MLEC members.
 It is not a matter of "if" but "when" we will reach everyone.
-As shared, we are on target for completing construction by the end of 2022.
-Realistically installations will be ongoing past that because we can't be everywhere at once.
-However, obtaining grants can help us with the timing and economic impact of reaching our goal.
+Realistically, installations will be ongoing because we can't be everywhere at once.

 What phase are you in?